fazalsidhu/australia-weather-app/README.md

-The Resposnive app Tells the Weather conditions in the Major Cities of Australia.
-Developed Using React and Open weather map APIS
+The Resposnive app tells the weather conditions in the major cities of Australia.
+Developed Using React and Open weather map APIS.

-Fork the project and clone it locally.
+Clone it locally.

-Install dependencies using npm:
+Install dependencies using:

-npm install
+1. npm install

+Run project using:

-npm start
+2. npm start

 Live Demo: https://australia-weather-app.herokuapp.com/